andywar65/dxf2vr/README.md

 ### Next improvements

-Add displacement maps for textures.
+Add a Wall standard block and models for walls and wall finishing.